 Award Winning Facilities

-Opened in 2015, the new centre promotes research excellence in Experimental Medicine acting as an integrative hub, linking various research elements and driving the invention and development of novel therapeutic compounds & molecular diagnostic tools through discovery science.
+Opened in 2016, the new institute promotes research excellence in Experimental Medicine acting as an integrative hub, linking various research elements and driving the invention and development of novel therapeutic compounds & molecular diagnostic tools through discovery science.

 A key design feature of the building is the use of a twin skin exterior envelope.
 The creation of an external cavity improves the thermal performance of the building and allows service ducts to be located in the void.
 The removal of bulky services from the internal space creates an inward looking style of building with an open floor plate.
 The full height central feature atrium becomes a focal point and is designed for, meetings, displays and conferences.